Building circular food systems that are regenerative, fair and resilient

 Climate change mitigation through circular food strategies

-Commissioned by the Scientific and Technical Advisory Panel (STAP), which advises the Global Environment Facility (GEF), Circle Economy and Shifting Paradigms researched how the circular economy can reduce greenhouse gas (GHG) emissions in low- and middle-income countries.
+Commissioned by the Scientific and Technical Advisory Panel (STAP), which advises the Global Environment Facility (GEF), Circle Economy Foundation and Shifting Paradigms researched how the circular economy can reduce greenhouse gas (GHG) emissions in low- and middle-income countries.
 This report uncovers the range of socio-economic and environmental co-benefits that circular mitigation interventions—including six chapters around food and agriculture—can bring to GEF countries of operation.

 Learn more